pnochisaki/young-inglewood/_content/pages/faq.md

 Our biggest concern is to deliver you your wine in the same condition as when it left our winery.
 That means sometimes we delay shipping until weather conditions become favorable.

-If you would like special arrangements for your shipment contact [kevin@younginglewood.com](mailto:kevin@younginglewood.com)
+If you would like special arrangements for your shipment contact [kevin@younginglewood.com](mailto:kevin@younginglewood.com) Please see below for more details about our shipping policies.

 ### YOUR WINERY LOOKS BEAUTIFUL, CAN I VISIT?